piotr-yuxuan/polygam/README.md

 Vertices can be elicited or rejected.
 Two relations embodie this is the code.
 Their names are pretty straightforward as `yap` convey a positive meaning (chosen amongst siblings) whilst `yuk` sounds negatively yucky.
 Ikks!

-Even if `yap` and `yuk` can't be used together yet in a coherent fashion, you can still manipulate them separately with two goals `yap-treeo` and `yuk-treeo`.
-The first one can return any vertex which has been elicited (yapped) or any child of such a vertex.
-It means that ignored vertices, that's to say non-yapped siblings of a yapped vertex can not be comprehended by `yap-treeo`.
-By the way, forgive my poor ability to name things in proper English but such an ignored vertex is said to be empeached.
-You can reach it through the relational goal `empeachedo`.

 `yuk-treeo` is the symetric goal which can accept any rejected (yukked) vertex of any children of such a vertex.